chensong1995/CSILRoomManagement/README.md

 * Passwords are stored on the CAS server instead of our server.

 ### CSIL Accounts
-* We also created our own authentication service to allow enternal users to use our system.
+* We also created our own authentication service to allow external users to use our system.
 Passwords are stored on our server using the bcrypt encryption.

 ### User Information
 * We store the following information for each user: